All Episodes

 Okay.

-Um, because you you want it you asked me why am I dismissing all environmental damage and why do I believe what I believe?
+Let me just say a couple of things here, because you asked me, why am I dismissing all environmental damage and why do I believe what I believe?

-The first thing in in helping you to explain my attitude on the environment, I think the environment is a political issue.
+The first thing, in helping you to explain my attitude on the environment, I think the environment is a political issue.

 They are leftists.